Biglabs/Mozo-IW/sdk/ios/MozoSDK/README.md

 [MozoSDK configure];
 ```

-3. Import the appropriate headers for the services you are using.
-The header file import convention is `@import AWSServiceName;`, as in the following examples:
+3. Import the MozoSDK headers for the services you are using.
+The header file import convention is `@import MozoSDK;`, as in the following examples:

 ```objective-c
 @import MozoSDK;